Several Area Students Are On Greenville University Spring 2021 Dean's List - News Break

 Several Area Students Are On Greenville University Spring 2021 Dean's List

 GREENVILLE, Ill.
 (May 28, 2021) - Several area students were placed on the Dean's List at Greenville University for the Spring 2021 semester.
 Greenville University is a four-year accredited Christian liberal arts school with more than 1,400 undergraduate and graduate students.
-Founded in 1892 and affiliated with the Free Methodist Church, the college is located in Greenville, Illinois, 45 miles east of St. Louis.
-HOMETOWN, STATE; NAME, CLASS YEAR Alton, IL Charnette Hardin, Junior Whitney Continue Readingwww.riverbender.com
+Founded in 1892 and affiliated with the Free Methodist Church, the college is located in Greenville, Illinois, 45 miles east of St. Louis.www.riverbender.com